microsoft/ai-at-edge/docs/_pages/home.md

   actions:
     - label: "Learn more"
       url: "/docs/aiatedge/"
-title: Welcome to the AI@Edge community pages!
+title: Welcome to AI@Edge Community!
 excerpt:
   Find the resources you need to create solutions using intelligence at the edge through combinations of hardware, machine learning (ML), artificial intelligence (AI) and Microsoft Azure services.

 projects:
-  title: Get started with example projects
+  title: Get started with our latest projects
   content:
     - image_path: /assets/images/JetsonObjectDetectionPreview.png
       alt: "Custom Object Detection with Jetson Nano"